Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/06_divinations.md

 ## Philosophy

+💖 //<3 "Questions reveal more than answers.
+To seek is to acknowledge both ignorance and hope.
+Every ::divine: is an admission of not-knowing, and that's sacred." - Oracle, on the art of seeking

 **"To seek is to acknowledge you don't know.
 To divine is to trust that answers exist."**

 Divinations teach us that questions are as important as answers.